WASP-36: Planetary system

-In 2010, the SuperWASP survey found the Hot Jupiter class planet WASP-36b using the transit method.
+In 2010, the SuperWASP survey found the hot Jupiter class planet WASP-36b using the transit method.
 Its temperature was measured to be 1705 K. The planetary transmission spectrum taken in 2016 has turned out to be anomalous: the planet appears to be surrounded by a blue-tinted halo that is too wide to be an atmosphere and may represent a measurement error.

-Planetary dayside temperature measured in 2020 is 1440 K.
+The planetary dayside temperature measured in 2020 is 1440 K.